Neil5/Training-js/README.md

 # training-app
-A simple application to demonstrate within training.
+A nifty app to teach during training.